 I think a lot of readers know that a Roth IRA is a type of retirement account that grows tax-free.
 With a regular retirement account, you put money in, you get a tax deduction.
 The money grows over time, then when you pull the money out, you pay taxes on the entire amount that you withdraw.

-A Roth IRA is a little bit different.
+A Roth IRA is a little bit different than a traditional IRA.
 You do not get a tax deduction when you put it in, but it grows tax-free, and any money that you take out of a Roth is 100% tax-free.
 The IRS will allow you to take some of your existing IRAs or 401(k)s and convert them to a Roth IRA.
-And the nice thing about that is, once it’s in a Roth, all future income, growth, and principal, is tax-free for you, your spouse, and future generations – it’s a permanent tax-free account.
+And the nice thing about that is, once it’s in a Roth, all future taxable income, growth, and principal, is now tax-free for you, your spouse, and future generations – it’s a permanent tax-free account.

 Here are some examples of good times to convert: